payton-burr/website/src/content/blog/cs-notes.md

 ### Unicode

-A character encoding format much like [ASCII](#ascii), but is more universally adopted to support encoding for other languages, emojis, and other forms of text data
+A character encoding format much like [ASCII](#ascii-american-standard-code-information-interchange), but is more universally adopted to support encoding for other languages, emojis, and other forms of text data

 ### Byte

 A byte consists of eight bits, with it's common multiples being kilobyte, megabyte, gigabyte, terabyte

+### BigO

+<object data="/assets/graph.svg"></object>